vKochanov78/Projects/README.md

 # Projects
-Here I'll store all the projects.
+Here I'll store all the projects I made.